Strathtulloh

 Strathtulloh is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Strathtulloh's dwelling structures, as per the latest Census, were 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Strathtulloh stood at 7.8%, with mortgaged dwellings at 66.1% and rented ones at 26.1%.
-The median monthly mortgage repayment was $1,950, lower than Melbourne metro's $2,000, while the median weekly rent was $380, compared to Melbourne metro's $390.
-Nationally, Strathtulloh's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.
+In Strathtulloh, as per the latest Census evaluation, 98.0% of dwellings were houses and 2.0% were other types such as semi-detached homes, apartments, or 'other' dwellings.
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Strathtulloh stood at 7.8%, with mortgaged dwellings making up 66.1% and rented dwellings accounting for 26.1%.
+The median monthly mortgage repayment in the area was $1,950, lower than Melbourne metro's average of $2,000.
+The median weekly rent figure in Strathtulloh was $380, compared to Melbourne metro's $390.
+Nationally, Strathtulloh's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were also higher at $380 versus the national figure of $375.

 Frequently Asked Questions - Housing